LateNightTech/CreepyCrawlies-PrivacyPolicy/Document.md

 For child users, we avoid asking for personal information whenever possible.
 We only collect what is strictly necessary to operate and improve our app or to comply with legal requirements.

+For more information in regards to advertising to children, please visit [AdMob's children policy](https://support.google.com/admob/answer/6223431?hl=en#:~:text=Apps%20designed%20specifically%20for%20children,requests%20coming%20from%20the%20app.).

 ## 4. Why We Collect Data (Purposes)

 We collect data for the following purposes: